Durvalumab + SBRT for Non-Small Cell Lung Cancer

 The trial does not specify if you need to stop taking your current medications.
 However, if you are on systemic steroid therapy or immunosuppressive therapy, you may need to adjust or stop these before starting the trial.
 It's best to discuss your specific medications with the trial team.

-Is the combination of Durvalumab and SBRT generally safe for humans?
+Is there any evidence suggesting that the combination of Durvalumab and SBRT is likely to be safe?

 Hina Khan, MD